adamsilver/fdpb/registration.md

 But actually whilst decluttering the UI is a noble goal, it's only with declutting the unessential, but fixed and familiar labels are essential.
 I would go as far to say the floating labels are a solution looking for a problem.

-## Do we need to ask it?
+## Do we really need ask for that?

-Everytime we ask the user to fill out something, we make it harder for them.
+Everytime we ask the user another question, we make it harder for them.
 So we need to be very careful about whether we even should ask it, let alone, how we ask it.

 To register, does the user even need to tell us their name?
 If we don't have to get personal then don't ask them for it.
 And I mean *have* to.
 If it is important to have the user's name, then can we ask for it later instead?